Life has changed but at least there's samogon

 "But I refused, despite the price rising beyond all comprehension," says Baturin, who instead built another house in his garden.

-"I could sell it for 15 million rubles.
-Russian stars like Alla Pugacheva, Filipp Kirkorov and Josif Kobzon all have dachas two to three kilometres from where I live."
+"I could sell it for 15 million rubles ($427,000).
+Russian stars like Alla Pugacheva, Filipp Kirkorov and Josif Kobzon all have dachas two to three kilometers from where I live."

 The landscape has also dramatically changed since Sochi was awarded the Olympics, with the resort of Rosa Khutor emerging from the ground.